 Gordon’s “sin,” at least in the eyes of the Lynn city fathers, is that its president, my friend Michael Lindsay, signed a letter requesting that President Obama include a religious exemption in his expected executive order concerning the Employment Non-Discrimination Act, or ENDA for short.
 ENDA would prohibit discrimination in hiring and employment on the basis of sexual orientation or “gender identity” by employers with at least 15 employees.

 Lindsay and Gordon College are simply requesting that the President provide the same religious exemption that was passed by a U.S. Senate bill last year with bipartisan support.
 By requesting that ENDA not discriminate against them, Gordon is now on the receiving end of a new witch hunt.

 The leaders of Lynn, in their wisdom, have ended the volunteer program with the kids, saying in effect: We can’t let those bigots near our school children.
 As Rod Dreher, writing in The American Conservative says, one school official has said that “Gordon needs to say, ‘I’m sorry for the request in the letter.'”
-As in, sorry for being true to its Christian faith and heritage.
+As in, sorry for being true to its Christian faith

 And just who’s hurt in this latest witch hunt?
 You got it—the kids of Lynn, Massachusetts.

 Friends, if you have not been praying about the assault on religious freedom in this country, today is a great time to start.